AdaloHQ/docs/website/docs/docs/interactions/component-data.md

 In the code, `exampleFormValue` will now refer to a `{ value, onChange }` object.

-`exampleFormValue.onChange` is a function that should be caused as an event handler, it will update `exampleFormValue.value` when called. `exampleFormValue.value` will refer to the value that the component is exporting and can be accessed throughout the app as Magic Text.
+When called, `exampleFormValue.onChange` will update `exampleFormValue.value`. `exampleFormValue.value` refers to the value that the component is exporting and can be accessed throughout the app as Magic Text.
 An additional prop, `exampleFormValue_initial`, will also be passed to the component.
 This prop will always refer to the initial value of `exampleFormValue.value` and can be useful for purposes such as setting placeholder values.

  These values can be used in the code like so: